-Gematria is founded upon correlations between the meanings carried by words and their numerical values, calculated under various systems of alphabetic numeration.
-The numerical relationship between words may be a simple equality or the sharing of important factors.
-However, in some cases the link is based upon the numerical properties of geometric figures.
+Gematria is founded upon numerical relationships between words and phrases already related by meaning.
+The numerical relationships may be a simple equality, the sharing of important factors or another mathematical property, such as the numerical properties of geometric figures.

 Some numbers can be represented by two or more regular shapes.
 These are known as polyfigurate numbers.
-If two shapes can be created, the number is bifigurate.
-A very few numbers, such as 37 and 91, are trifigurate.
+If two shapes can be created the number is bifigurate, three shapes trifigurate, etc.

 All plane and solid shapes of any complexity have structural properties.
 Some basic structural properties of the triangle and the cube are shown here.

 The first 16 terms of some regular plane figures and solids are shown in the table.

 1.By 'geometric figures' I mean regular plane and solid figures (polygons and polyhedrons), including fractal snowflakes and other star figures, that can be created by tightly packed arrangements of regular units.
 I now include figures packed in triangular, square, pentagonal and hexagonal formation and all centred figures.